Size: 17.0 x 6.5 x 8.0 inches

 Selling for $70, the Everlit Roadside Assistance Kit is at the high end of the price range, but makes it more worthwhile by including a small air compressor.
 The company is also in the survival gear business, for any people that don't believe in the concept of being too prepared.

 With a mini air compressor, the $70 Everlit Roadside Kit can help get you to a gas station to get that slowly leaking tire fixed, but falls short by not including essential items like a shovel, fire extinguisher and reflective vest.
+Still, it offers enough to earn a place on our list of the best automotive emergency car kits.

 Packed in a long narrow bag, the Everlit Roadside Assistance Kit measures 17.0 x 6.5 x 8.0 inches and weighs a hefty 7.8 pounds.
 It has a reflective stripe on both of its long sides although the bag is too big to fit under a vehicle’s seat - unless you drive a tractor.
 There’s no room inside for adding your own gear, like a cell phone battery, fire extinguisher or OBD scanner.
 The lack of an outer pocket may also be problematic for some.